 Online shopping has become the new normal, but it has also opened more cases for vulnerability.
 To avoid lurking cybersecurity threats, be aware of how your data could be stolen and proactively take the measures to prevent it from happening.
 Otherwise, the consequences you'll experience can be a much more difficult task to undertake.

 At Privacy, we want to help you avoid falling victim to the numerous cybersecurity threats.
-If you want to start protecting your data today, click here to learn more about our free virtual cards.
+If you want to start protecting your data today, sign up for Privacy today for free and get $5 towards your first purchase.